locka99/opcua/README.md

 ### Certificate pki structure

-When crypto is enabled, the intention is that trusted/rejected certificates will be stored and managed on disk:
+The server / client shall use a directory structure to manage trusted/rejected certificates.
+These will be stored and managed on disk:

 ```
 pki/